-If you are in a position where you are forced to move from the area where your children live and where you share custody or a visitation, you must file a Request for Order for modification to your existing visitation and custody arrangements.
+If you are in a situation where you are forced to move from the area where your children live and where you share custody or visitation, you must file a Request for Order for a modification to your existing visitation and custody arrangements.
 These relocation modifications can be confrontational and difficult, requiring close evaluation by the court.
-At the Law Offices of Stephanie L. Mahdavi, we are committed to helping you through the child relocation or move-away process.
+At the Law Offices of Stephanie L. Mahdavi, we are committed to helping you through the relocation or move-away process.

 We provide experienced representation and develop creative solutions that are in the best interests of the child.
 With more than a decade of experience in Ventura County, attorney Stephanie L. Mahdavi is ready to help you reach the best possible resolution in the matter.
 Consult with our office in Westlake Village today.

-The parent requesting to move must present the court with an explanation of why he or she is moving and what kind of living situation will be provided for the child after the move, as well as the change in lifestyle that it might cause for the child.
+The parent requesting to move must present the court with an explanation of why he or she is moving and what kind of living situation will be provided for the child after the move, as well as the change in lifestyle that it will cause the child.

-The court will evaluate eight factors in deciding whether to grant the relocation:
+The court will evaluate eight factors in deciding whether to grant the relocation modification:

 - Stability and continuity — You must be able to show that you will be able to continue to provide stability and a safe living environment for the children.